Tech Insights – October 2020

 Azure Defender is released by Microsoft for the public to preview:

-Just last week, Microsoft announced that it’s agentless security solution for both networked IOT and Operational Technology devices, known as Azure Defender for IoT, is available for public preview.
+Last week, Microsoft announced that its agentless security solution for networked IOT and Operational Technology devices, Azure Defender for IoT, is available for public preview.

 Azure Defender is released by Microsoft for the public to preview

-The alerts cover a range of potential incidents which could include: unauthorized remote access, alterations to firmware versions, unauthorized devices connecting to a network, networking scanning operation detection and much more.
-Azure Defender for IoT is available to be tried for free while it is in the public preview stage since it’s release last week.
-The only requirement for users is an Azure Defender subscription, which is free for users for the first 30 days of use.
+The alerts cover a range of potential incidents, including unauthorized remote access, alterations to firmware versions, unauthorized devices connecting to a network, networking scanning operation detection, and much more.
+Azure Defender for IoT can be tried for free in the public preview stage since its release last week.
+The only requirement for users is an Azure Defender subscription, free for users for the first 30 days of use.

 Wanting to learn more about IoT security